PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed RFB reload animation

+- Fixed End Of Game UI not triggering for a player if said player was in the Main Menu at the end of a match

 - Fixed very rare occurance of sub-menus opening twice if clicked too many times during loading